hlavacs/ViennaGameAILibrary/README.md

 The library was created due to the lack of toolkits written in the C++ programming language that contains all algorithms required to develop RTS games.
 It started as a Master thesis by Lavinia-Elena Lehaci under the supervision of Univ.-Prof. Dipl.-Ing.
 Dr. Helmut Hlavacs.
 This project is intended to be worked on during future theses and it will be expanded by other algorithms.

-From path finding, to state machines, decision trees and steering algorithms, Vienna Game AI Library should encompass everything a game developer might need in creating a 2D RTS game.
+From pathfinding, to state machines, decision trees and steering algorithms, Vienna Game AI Library should encompass everything a game developer might need in creating a 2D RTS game.
 In order to show its efficiency and applicability, each implemented feature is showcased in a respective demo created with the help of the [raylib](https://github.com/raysan5/raylib) library.

 # Project structure
 - *assets* - Resource folder containing media files used for the ```README``` file